garrettburt/garrettburt.github.io/_posts/2019-01-18-twitterSentiment.md

 # Introduction
 *This project was completed for the M.S. - Data Science program through the University of Wisconsin*

 I live in Salt Lake City, Utah and I love basketball.
 Basketball has been a major part of my life, both in regards to being a player and a fan.
 I come from a family of emotional sports fans, and my emotions are very much tied to the outcomes of certain sporting events.
 For this analysis, I was interested to determine if other Utah Jazz basketball fans are in the same boat as myself.
-In order to answer this question I am turning to Twitter, where people openly post their thoughts to the internet.
-The hypothesis that I am posing is that, if the Jazz lose fans are going to express negative emotions.
+In order to answer this question I turned to Twitter, where people openly post their thoughts to the internet.
+The hypothesis that I posed is that, if the Jazz lose fans are going to express negative emotions.

 # Methods